Author’s note: For several years, I worked with children with autism and their families all over the United States, providing ABA therapy.

 - Signing off on behavior-based treatment plans

-So, as you fill your Amazon cart with books about Autism Spectrum Disorder (ASD) and slowly turn your home into a stimulating yet soothing environment for your neurodivergent loved one, here are a few things to keep in mind:
+As you fill your Amazon cart with books about Autism Spectrum Disorder (ASD) and slowly turn your home into a stimulating yet soothing environment for your neurodivergent loved one, here are a few things to keep in mind:

 - Your child may act and learn differently than children without a developmental disability.
 These seemingly radical truths may be hard at first, yet they can be the most freeing part of the process.